-Home Family and home Children If a child has swallowed something that should not
+Home Family and home Copii If a child swallows something he shouldn't

-It is common for a small child to learn about the world not only with the help of standard senses, but also with taste sensations, so most babies pull into their mouths whatever they like - toys, books or a dirty shoe.
-Most of these items do not pose a health hazard to the crumbs, unless pathogenic bacteria enter the stomach with them.
-However, other situations also happen - the parents did not look after the child and he swallowed a thing that could harm the body and even lead to death.
+It is common for a small child to explore the world not only with the help of standard senses, but also with the sense of taste, so most babies put whatever they like into their mouths - toys, books or a dirty shoe.
+Most of these items do not pose a risk to the health of the baby, unless pathogenic bacteria enter the stomach with them.
+However, other situations also happen - the parents did not take care of the child and he swallowed something that could harm the body and even lead to death.

 If a child swallows a battery